manevpe/manager-1-2-1-guide/README.md

 ## Topics and Questions:
 Try to prepare for each 1-2-1 meeting, by picking a couple of the topics / questions below.
 Try to use open ended questions, that stimulate people to open up.
 Example - two ways of asking the same question - open and close ended:
- - (close eneded) Do you like working in the company?
+ - (close eneded) Do you like working at the company?
- - (open ended) What do you like about working in the company?
+ - (open ended) What do you like about working at the company?

 On the former question, a shy person could just answer "Yes" or "No".
 On the later question, they are inclined to think of something and elaborate.
-Open ended questions usually start with the 5 Ws - "What", "When", "Where", "Who", "Why" or "How".
+Open ended questions usually start with the 5 Ws ("What", "When", "Where", "Who", "Why") or "How".

 Some example questions:

 ### Build Rapport:
  - Interests and hobbies outside of work.
  - Family and private life - vacation plans, pets, children, etc. Be careful - not everyone is ok to share details of their private life.
 Don't be pushy if the person is uncomfortable with such a discussion.
 Try to predispose them by sharing details of your own personal life.
- - Tell me about an interesting thing that happened to you in the past (week).
+ - Tell me about an interesting thing that happened to you in the past (week/month/weekend).
  - What do you thing of the last / next team event?
  - Who do you feel most connected to at work?
  - Who do you feel the least connected to?